Ukraine Eyes First Grain Exports this Week - UrduPoint

 Ukrainian officials said the port of Chornomorsk in southwestern Ukraine would be the first to be opened and insisted on the importance of security following the strike on nearby Odessa.

-"Our position is very simple.
-We signed an agreement with the UN and Turkey.
-If the sides guarantee security, the agreement will work.
-If they do not, it will not work," Kubrakov said.

-He said that de-mining will take place "exclusively" in the shipping lanes required for grain exports, while Ukrainian ships will accompany the departing convoys that will transport not only grain but also fertiliser.
+Kubrakov said de-mining will take place "exclusively" in the shipping lanes required for grain exports, while Ukrainian ships will accompany the departing convoys that will transport not only grain but also fertiliser.

+After speaking to Kubrakov by phone, Turkish Defence Minister Hulusi Akar welcomed Ukraine's resolve to resume the shipments.

+"It is important that the first ship starts sailing as soon as possible," Akar said in a statement.

 Ukraine and Russia are major exporters of agricultural products, but Moscow's invasion has severely disrupted Ukrainian wheat exports as the fighting damaged harvests and left ports blocked and mined.